Wayside is led by an Executive Management team like no other.

-Graham is joined by an accomplished team of almost 100 staff and some 600 volunteers each week at Wayside Chapel.
+Jon lives and breathes Wayside’s mission of creating community of no ‘us and them’ and looks forward to carrying forward Rev Graham Long’s legacy into the future.
+He is joined by an accomplished team of 140 staff and some 600 volunteers each week at Wayside Chapel.

 Laura started at Wayside as a volunteer in the Community Services Centre in 2010 and was instantly hooked by the vision of love over hate.
 When a marketing role became available in late 2011, Laura jumped at the chance to combine her professional experience in corporate communications with her passion for making a difference.
 Laura is now Head of Marketing and Fundraising and holds responsibility for raising funds to support the programs and services delivered by Wayside and for raising awareness and increasing the public profile of Wayside, as well as the issues facing people who access services.
 Laura has a Bachelor of Communications.
 After starting out as a journalist, Laura worked in communication roles in the Australian financial services sector, the UK government and the Canadian tourism industry.